History of communism: West Germany

 West Germany and West Berlin were centers of East–West conflict during the Cold War and numerous communist fronts were established.
 For example, the East Germany organization Society for German–Soviet Friendship (GfDSF) had 13000 members in West Germany, but it was banned in 1953 by some Länder as a communist front.
 The Democratic Cultural League of Germany started off as a series of genuinely pluralistic bodies, but in 1950–1951 came under the control of the communists.
 By 1952, the United States Embassy counted 54 "infiltrated organizations" which started independently as well as 155 "front organizations" which had been communist inspired from their start.

-The Association of the Victims of the Nazi Regime was set up to rally West Germans under the anti-fascist banner, but it had to be dissolved when Moscow discovered it had been infiltrated by "Zionist agents".